Wait. Don't leave yet ✋

 This tells us OneNote is still very relevant, especially in business environments.

-Key Evernote Features
+Key OneNote Features

 In the OneNote vs Notion debate, OneNote shines in a few specific areas.